ahmadhassanch/editable_table/readme.txt

 RESIZING COLUMNS SUPPORT
 - A intuitive way of resizing columns should be present

-RESIZING CONTAINER / ZOOMING
-- resizing parent container should not disturb layout
-- browser resizing should not disturb layout

 ADDING COLUMNS/ROWS
 - Ability to add a column above/below